Winter Isolation for Older Adults

 Even more than normal, make sure the person you care for has the essentials they need every day.
 From adequate food, water, and entertainment, make sure that if bad weather or even worse, sickness, settles in, your loved one will have what they need.
 As the days get shorter, it is easier to skip meals and skip self-care activities.
 Do what you can to make sure the person you care for has what they need to be healthy and happy during the winter.

-During the winter months, adults that live alone or spend a lot of time alone often need something to look forward to, especially around the holidays.
+During the winter months, older adults that live alone or spend a lot of time alone often need something to look forward to, especially around the holidays.
 As a caregiver, consider activities or events that you can coordinate or attend with the person you care for.
 Activities like a night out to dinner, a trip to the store, or holiday shopping can help your care recipient feel connected with others and a sense of engagement.
 There may be charity events or other events in your area (movies, shows, celebrations, volunteer opportunities, galas, silent auctions) that would be opportunities for fun social engagement.

 Adults with incontinence are at a higher risk of isolation due to the nature of the condition.
 Adults with mismanaged incontinence may avoid social situations where they worry about leaks or odor, and the embarrassment that accompanies it.
 In the winter, the risk of isolation is heightened for the reasons we’ve discussed, combined with the nervousness about an incontinence episode.

 If you or someone you know is dealing with leaks, odors, or worry about their incontinence, Tranquility is a premium solution that can help you regain confidence and dignity.
 With the increased risk of isolation during winter months, don’t let incontinence keep you or someone you know at home.
 Tranquility products allow for hours of protection for uninterrupted sleep or daytime activities.
 Contact us to receive a free sample or to learn more about how Tranquility transforms lives!